cslivingstoniii/cslivingstoniii/README.md

-# Steve Livingston | AI Engineer · Software Leader · Product-Minded Technologist
+# Steve Livingston | AI Engineer · Software Leader · Product-Minded Innovator

 Welcome to my GitHub!
 I'm a seasoned software engineer and product-minded technologist with deep roots in .NET (C#, Azure) and a growing specialization in AI and Machine Learning.